Clemapfel/jluna/docs/manual.md

 333
 ```

+This returns the number of elements in the array, not the size along a specific dimension.
+If we want the latter, we instead use `Array::size`, which takes as its only argument the index of the dimension (0-based).
+The size of a 3d array `array_3d` along its second dimension would be accessible via `array_3d.size(1)`.

 ### jluna::Vector

 For arrays of dimensionality 1, a special proxy called `jluna::Vector<T>` is provided.
-It directly inherits from `jluna::Array<T, 1>` so all of `Array`s functionalities are also available to `Vector`.
+It directly inherits from `jluna::Array<T, 1>`, all of `Array`s functionalities are also available to `Vector`.

 In addition, the following member functions are only available for `jluna::Vector`:

 + `insert(size_t pos, T value)`
   - insert element `value` at position `pos` (0-based)